richardjr/django-css/README.md

 # Design and development principles

-NO NPM, NO CDN, fed up of installing node_modules for every project I wanted some of the features we come to expect in modern ui frameworks but without the overhead of node_modules in our python projects or at the very least hide that from the developer.
+Fed up of installing node_modules for every project I wanted some of the features we come to expect in modern ui frameworks but without the overhead of node_modules in our python projects or at the very least hide that from the developer.

 As a base this project uses the bootstrap for now as development start but with a focus on improvement and simplifying